- If I apply, am I automatically accepted as a vendor?

 7. Can I share a table with a friend?

 – Yes!
-Outdoor vendors can share with up to two people, indoor vendors with one other person.
+Vendors can share with one other person.
 All participants must fill out the application and be individually accepted into the show.
-AI students and alum that have applied and been approved through Layal may share their table with other AI students and alum that have also been approved by Layal.

 – We can’t force you to take cards at your booth, but we highly recommend that you have a card reader of some sort.
 More payment options mean more sales, and one of the most asked questions from customers is “do you take card.”

-– We will not be checking for business or seller’s permits, however, as an artist trying to professionally sell their work (and we do run our events as professionally as we can), we highly recommend that you have a permit.
-Should you choose to move on from the Artist Lodge to bigger events like conventions or craft fairs, you will be required to have a permit.
+– At this time, we will not be checking for business or seller’s permits, HOWEVER, as an artist trying to professionally sell their work (and we do run our events as professionally as we can), we highly recommend that you have a permit.
+Should you choose to move on from the Artist Lodge to bigger events like conventions or craft fairs, you will be required to have a permit and you will be required to provide your permit number on your applications.

 – There is no possible way for us to tell you what can sell.
 It all depends on your style, your talent, your technique, your subject, and your audience.
 I guarantee that if you create something you love, there will be somebody out there somewhere that also loves it.
 Create art for you, don’t just create art because you think it will sell.

 – Fan art is obviously popular, but it must be created by YOU and in your own style.
-Anybody found to be directly copying or stealing work from another creator will be asked to leave and blacklisted from any future Fan*Alley events.
+Anybody found to be directly copying or stealing work from another creator will be asked to leave without a refund, and blacklisted from any future Fan*Alley events.

 – All of our events are family friendly, and your art needs to also be family-friendly.
 If you have some artwork that is rated 18+ you can bring it and keep it in a box out of reach of younger attendees.
-If all of your work is rated 18+, we unfortunately won’t be able to accommodate you as a vendor.
+If all of your work is rated 18+ or contains graphic sexual or violent imagery, we unfortunately won’t be able to accommodate you as a vendor.